 How to protect yourself from mass / global surveillance?

 There are many ways to protect your online privacy.
 One of them is to use a VPN that does not store any logs.
 The most popular ones include the Tor browser, which encrypts traffic and provides anonymity.
 TOR (The Onion Router) can be added to Internet applications such as Firefox or Chrome by installing browser extensions.

 If you find this article useful, be sure to share it with everyone and bring awareness on various data gathering and global surveillance techniques that nations use to spy and collect information about its citizens.
-To know the importance of privacy, you can refer my previous article by clicking here.
+To know the importance of privacy, you can refer my previous article.
 If you haven’t yet subscribed to the newsletter, be sure to drop in your email and stay up-to-date with the latest posts from Ciphernet.